 Arizona Identity Theft Laws

 Identity theft is a crime that involves the use (or theft) of another's personally identifiable information, such as Social Security number and birth date, to open credit accounts and other nefarious acts.
 Under Arizona's identity theft laws a first offense is charged as a Class 4 felony.
 The state also allows victims to seek damages in civil court.
+Check out this chart or the summary below for an in-depth summary.

 |Code Section||Ariz.
 Rev. Stat. §13-2008 (2001)|